 • What can we appreciate?

-• What is a current puzzle for the team?
+• What are the current question marks (or puzzles) for the team?

-Team members should keep their notes private so that others aren't biased by each other's ideas.
-(Psst!
-Retrium does this for you.)
+Team members should keep their notes private so that others aren't biased by each other's ideas (psst...
+Retrium does this for you!).
 And be sure to set a timer!
-Depending on the size of your team, you'll want to allocate 10-15 minutes for them to brainstorm and discover answers to the four questions.
-When the timebox ends, the facilitator advances to the next phase of the retrospective and displays participants' notes.
+Depending on the size of your team, you'll want to allocate a 10-15 minute time limit before the facilitator advances to the next phase of the retrospective and displays participants' notes.

 Many notes will likely contain related (or even identical) ideas.
 Or there may be some dissenting ideas.
 Awesome!
-Sounds like a great conversation is going to follow. 😎 To save time and make sure major topic themes are discussed, take a few minutes as a team to group notes into logical themes.
-Everyone said something about the number of meetings?
-Then, “the meeting schedule” should be a group topic.
-Five people mentioned the desire to have a set time for socializing every week?
-Sounds like “team bonding” could be up for discussion.
+Sounds like a great conversation is going to follow. 😎 To save time and make sure major topic themes are discussed, take a few minutes as a team to group notes into logical key themes.
+Everyone said something about the number of meetings and time constraints?
+Then, “meeting schedule” should be a group topic.
+Five people mentioned the desire for better communication between teams?
+Sounds like “communication” could be up for discussion.

 If there are a lot of notes and/or groups to discuss, it can be challenging to structure the discussion in a meaningful way.
 If this is the case, the facilitator can opt to use dot voting to prioritize the discussion based on the collective desires of the group.

-We hope that this overview is helpful as you explore new ways to encourage meaningful conversations with your team, realize both small change and large improvements, and, of course, to have fun retros. 😃
+We hope that this overview is helpful as you explore new ways to encourage meaningful conversations with your team, brainstorm creative ideas for improvement, and, of course, to have fun and successful retrospectives. 😃